open-risk/openRiskScore/README.md

 **NB: openRiskScore is still in active development.
 The alpha release will be available here**

 ### Standalone Mode

-In *standalone mode* openRiskScore emulates a classic use case where a financial institution or other credit provider aims to develop a scoring system on the basis of data it has in its possession.
+In *standalone mode* openRiskScore emulates a classic use case where, e.g., a financial institution or other credit provider aims to develop a risk scoring system on the basis of data it has in its possession.
 Use cases for the standalone mode are both as intended (standalone) scoring system and as a validation framework for federated applications.

 ### Federated Mode
 The federated mode essentially facilitates the development of a *generic* (pooled) scorecard that applies ot a wide population (which is assumed homogeneous)

 ## Documentation
+* [Project Finance Scorecard](docs/ProjectFinanceScorecard.md).
+Description of the Standardized Specialized Lending Scorecard for Project Finance
+* [Scorecard Characteristics](docs/ScorecardCharacteristics.xlsx).
+Documentation of the definitions of the scorecard
+* [Specification Reference](docs/SpecificationReference.md).
+This document excerpts the relevant segments of the EBA official reference that defines the standardized credit scorecard for project finance exposures

+## Further Documentation and Reading

 ### Credit Scoring
 * [How to Build a Credit Scorecard](https://www.openriskmanual.org/wiki/How_to_Build_a_Credit_Scorecard)